backtrace-labs/backtrace-android/README.md

 ```
 # File Attachments <a name="file-attachments"></a>
 You can enable default file attachments which will be sent with all Backtrace reports both managed and native.
-Note: If you create any new files in the same directory as your `BacktraceDatabase` directory, they will be deleted when you create a new `BacktraceClient`.

 ```Java
 final String fileName = context.getFilesDir() + "/" + "myCustomFile.txt";
 List<String> attachments = new ArrayList<String>(){{